docelic/rsyncnow/README.md

 to save RAM, but to stop finders from finding all the files quickly and finishing the directory traversal much sooner than syncers will be done with syncing.
-Namely, as long as syncers are syncing the files, the whole syncing process isn't over anyway, so by slowing down finders (by spreading their work over a larger time span), we increase the chance of any changes in the source directories to be picked up on the first run or `rsyncnow`.
+Namely, as long as syncers are syncing the files, the whole syncing process isn't over anyway, so by slowing down finders (by spreading their work over more time), we increase the chance of any changes in the source directories to be picked up on the first run or `rsyncnow`.